 About Martinsburg, WV:

-cheap cialis online no prescription Martinsburg was founded by General Adam Stephen as a settlement on the upper Potomac River.
+Martinsburg was founded by General Adam Stephen as a settlement on the upper Potomac River.
 General Stephen named the settlement in honor of Colonel Thomas Byron Martin, the nephew of an English nobleman.
 Significant events in United States history have occurred in and around the area, and the residents are proud of their heritage.
-Successful efforts to preserve such landmarks as Aspen Hall, Belle Boyd House, and Adam Stephen House have made Martinsburg a unique community blending tradition with progress.
+Successful efforts to preserve such landmarks as Belle Boyd House and Adam Stephen House have made Martinsburg a unique community blending tradition with progress.

 Homes in Martinsburg are moving and very well priced in the region.
 Lovely neighborhoods and access to the activities Martinsburg has to offer make buying your home here a smart plan.